8 ways SELC addresses climate change

 Climate change is the defining issue of our time.
 While the stakes for our environmental future have never been higher, the opportunities have never been greater — and at SELC, we know the path forward to cut climate-changing pollution, implement solutions that address the crisis, and find ways to minimize climate impacts that could alter our everyday lives and the lives of future generations.

-As we celebrate Earth Month and reflect on how we can all make a difference, we’re highlighting eight ways SELC is addressing the causes and consequences of climate change.
+We’re highlighting eight ways SELC is addressing the causes and consequences of climate change.
 We hope you’re inspired to think big as you learn more about how we’re combating climate change and protecting our environment in the South and beyond.

 Acting on a historic climate opportunity